 Envelop yourself in the heat of this exotic, Eastern flavoring.
 Ginger has been used for centuries as a highly effective aid to digestion.
-But it is also held in regard as an aphrodisiac around the world.
+But ginger as an aphrodisiac has been used by cultures around the world.

 Ginger is used in India, mixed with eggs and honey, as a traditional treatment for impotence.
 And Asians also love it for its ability to improve circulation to hands, feet and, of course, throbbing loins.
 I have heard rumor that, in the far reaches of the world, ginger is even applied topically to enliven men’s fading desires.

 In addition, there are claims that ginger can invigorate the weary and cure queasy stomachs.
 Also, it is supposed to promote the burn of unwanted body fat!
 Now, this might seem like a lot of medicinal powers for one lowly seasoning.
 But one of its greatest proponents was “all knowing” Confucius.
 He supposedly added ginger to every meal.
 Suffice it to say, he who dines well eats often.